ARM-software/armnn/src/backends/README.md

 ## How to add a new backend

-Backends reside under [src/backends](./) in separate subfolders.
+Backends reside under [src/backends](./), in separate subfolders.
 For Linux builds they must have a ```backend.cmake``` file which is read automatically by [src/backends/backends.cmake](backends.cmake).
-The ```backend.cmake``` file under the backend specific folder is then included by the main CMakeLists.txt file at the root of the ArmNN source tree.
+The ```backend.cmake``` file under the backend-specific folder is then included by the main CMakeLists.txt file at the root of the ArmNN source tree.

 ### The backend.cmake file